dhruv575/STAT-4830-project-base/report.md

 7. **Advanced Validation**
    - Perform a walk-forward validation to reduce overfitting risk.
    - Compare with multiple baselines (index funds, risk-parity strategy).
+   - Test our model with real-time data implementation

+8. **Other Methods to Consider**

+   We need to account for cases when the weights we put on our stocks are too sparse.
+There should be a mechancism to add a penalty for the sum of the weights $w_i$.
+We need more flexibility in our objective function to improve the way we account for the risk in the stock market.
+   - Online Multiplicative Weights
+     - Look into using multiplicative experts.
+   - Online Mirror Descent
+     - Think of stocks at the sector level.
+Then, the goal is to maximize entropy $\sum_i w_i \cdot \log(w_i)$.
+Look into the Bregman divergence.

 **What We’ve Learned So Far**
 - Multi-objective optimization in finance can quickly become complex.
 - PyTorch’s auto-differentiation helps but requires careful handling of constraints.
 - Good data hygiene (cleaning, consistent date alignment) is critical.
+- We are influencing our portfolio with hindsight bias due to the fact that we chose the 7 firms that it can invest in.
+The choices we made depend on our knowledge of the past, so it is necessary to remove our influence on the model.